klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 The `TransactionDecoder` class decodes the RLP-encoded transaction string.
 The `TransactionHasher` class calculates the hash of the transaction.

 The `Wallet` layer contains keyring classes (`SingleKeyring`, `MultipleKeyring`, and `RoleBasedKeyring`) and `KeyringContainer` class that contains multiple keyrings.
-The `KeyringContainer` class acts as an "in-memory wallet" that stores the keyring instances.
+The `KeyringContainer` class acts as an "in-memory wallet" that stores the Keyring instances.

 The `Account` layer contains an `Account` class that stores information needed when updating the [AccountKey] of the account in the Klaytn.